KTH-RPL-Planiacs/SpaTiaL/README.md

 # SpaTiaL

-SpaTiaL is a logical language and tool to specify spatial and temporal relations between objects.
+SpaTiaL is a framework to specify spatial and temporal relations between objects.

 ## Installation